lightbend/kalix-jvm-sdk/maven-java/maven-archetype-akkasls/src/main/resources/archetype-resources/README.md

 #[[
 ## Designing
 ]]#
-While designing your service it is useful to read [designing Cloudstate services](https://developer.lightbend.com/docs/akka-serverless/designing/index.html)
+While designing your service it is useful to read [designing services](https://developer.lightbend.com/docs/akka-serverless/designing/index.html)

 #[[
 ## Developing
 ]]#
-This project has a bare-bones skeleton service ready to go, but in order to adapt and extend it it may be useful to read up on [developing Cloudstate services](https://developer.lightbend.com/docs/akka-serverless/developing/index.html) and in particular the [Java section](https://developer.lightbend.com/docs/akka-serverless/java-services/index.html)
+This project has a bare-bones skeleton service ready to go, but in order to adapt and extend it it may be useful to read up on [developing services](https://developer.lightbend.com/docs/akka-serverless/developing/index.html) and in particular the [Java section](https://developer.lightbend.com/docs/akka-serverless/java-services/index.html)

 #[[